-- Most typically, a snapshot is taken when you need to perform a backup on a logical volume without halting the live system that is continuously updating the data. - You can execute the fsck command on a snapshot file system to check the file system integrity and determine whether the original file system requires file system repair. - Because the snapshot is read/write, you can test applications against production data by taking a snapshot and running tests against the snapshot, leaving the real data untouched. - You can create LVM volumes for use with Red Hat virtualization.
-LVM snapshots can be used to create snapshots of virtual guest images.
-These snapshots can provide a convenient way to modify existing guests or create new guests with minimal additional storage.
-For information on creating LVM-based storage pools with Red Hat Virtualization, see the Virtualization Administration Guide.
+- Most typically, a snapshot is taken when you need to perform a backup on a logical volume without halting the live system that is continuously updating the data. - You can execute the fsck command on a snapshot file system to check the file system integrity and determine whether the original file system requires file system repair. - Because the snapshot is read/write, you can test applications against production data by taking a snapshot and running tests against the snapshot, leaving the real data untouched. - You can create volumes for use with the Xen virtual machine monitor.
+You can use the snapshot feature to create a disk image, snapshot it, and modify the snapshot for a particular domU instance.
+You can then create another snapshot and modify it for another domU instance.
+Since the only storage used is chunks that were changed on the origin or snapshot, the majority of the volume is shared.